EGA-archive/LocalEGA/docs/ingestion/overview.rst

 For a given LocalEGA, Central EGA selects the associated ``vhost`` and drops, in the ``files`` queue, one message per file to ingest.
-A message contains the *username*, the *filename* and the *checksums* (along with their related algorithm) of the encrypted file and the decrypted content.
+A message contains the *username*, the *filename* and *stable id*.
+Optionally, it can also contain a *checksum* (along with the related algorithm) of the encrypted file.
 The message is picked up by some ingestion workers.
 Several ingestion workers may be running concurrently at any given time.

-For each file, if it is found in the inbox, checksums are computed to verify the integrity of the file (ie. whether the file was properly uploaded).
-If the checksums are not provided, they will be derived from companion files.
-Each worker retrieves the decryption key in a secure manner, from the keyserver, and decrypts the file.
+For each file, if it is found in the inbox, checksums are computed to verify the integrity of the file (ie. whether the file was properly uploaded), in case the ``do_checksum`` is set the ``True`` in the configuration settings.
+If the checksum is not provided, it will be derived from a companion file.

-To improve efficiency, each block that is decrypted is piped into a separate process for re-encryption.
-This has the advantage to constrain the memory usage per worker and save the re-encryption time.
-In addition to the re-encryption, we also compute the checksum of the decrypted content.
+We leverage the Crypt4GH format.
+Each worker reads an inbox file and strips the Crypt4GH header from the beginning of the file, puts it in a database and sends the remainder to a backend store.
+There is no decryption key retrieved during that step.
+The backend store can be either a regular file system on disk, or an S3 object storage.

-After completion, the re-encrypted file is located in the staging area, with a UUID name, and a message is dropped into the local message broker to signal that the next step can start.
+The files are stream chunk by chunk in order to constrain the memory usage within bounds.
+After completion, the remainder of the file (the AES encrypted bulk part) is in the vault and a message is dropped into the local message broker to signal that the next step can start.

-The next step is to move the file from the staging area into the vault.
-A verification step is included to ensure that the storing went fine.
-After that, a message of completion is sent to Central EGA.
+The next step is a verification step to ensure that the stored is decryptable and that integrated checksum is valid.
+At that stage, the main decryption key is retrieved in a secure manner, from the keyserver, and the header is decrypted using it.
+The output is the session key used to encrypt the original file.
+If decryption completes and the checksum is valid, a message of completion is sent to Central
+EGA: Ingestion completed.

 If any of the above steps generates an error, we exit the workflow and log the error.
-In case the error is related to a misuse from the user, such as submitting the wrong checksum or using an unrelated encryption key, the error is forwarded to Central EGA in order to display for the user.
+In case the error is related to a misuse from the user, such as submitting the wrong checksum or tempering with the encrypted file, the error is forwarded to Central EGA in order to be displayed for the user.